in19823/aap/README.md

 I would add a test folder to add unit and end-to-end testing, current implemention only support a paginated list query.

+I would also further wrap all environment variables, such as port number, into the JSON config file.

 # FRONTEND: TBD